dbfx/laravel-strapi/README.md

 php artisan vendor:publish --provider="Dbfx\LaravelStrapi\LaravelStrapiServiceProvider" --tag="strapi-config"
 ```

 You need to define your STRAPI_URL and STRAPI_CACHE_TIME in .env:
+You can also define a STRAPI_TOKEN (do not include 'Bearer' only the token itself)

 ```
 STRAPI_URL=https://strapi.test.com
 STRAPI_CACHE_TIME=3600
+STRAPI_TOKEN=abcd1234abcd1234
 ```

 ## Usage